How to Reduce Hiring Bias Using Applicant Tracking Systems

 Is Your ATS Already a Liability?

 This is the step every competing article skips.
-They tell you to turn on blind screening process and add structured scorecards.
-But if your ATS uses AI-powered scoring or even weighted keyword filters you may already be in violation of employment law before you configure a single new feature.
+They tell you to turn on the blind screening process and add structured scorecards.
+But if your ATS uses AI-powered scoring or even weighted keyword filters, you may already be in violation of employment law before you configure a single new feature.

 Before touching any ATS setting, your first action should be to answer three questions: